objektwerks/poolmate/README.md

 Todo
 ----
-1. Reconsider default values for the UI.
+1. Re-evaluate default entity values for UI convenience.
 2. Update repository with new entities.

 Test